On busy move-in day, Class of 2021 settles into Yard dorms

 On busy move-in day, the Class of 2021 settles into Yard dorms

-Harvard Yard awoke again this morning after its annual summer slumber, as the Class of 2021 officially arrived on campus.
+Harvard Yard awoke again Tuesday morning after its annual summer slumber, as the Class of 2021 officially arrived on campus.

 As Harvard President Drew Faust, Edgerley Family Dean of the Faculty of Arts and Sciences Michael D. Smith, Danoff Dean of Harvard College Rakesh Khurana, and Dean of Freshmen Thomas Dingman walked around the Yard to greet the newcomers and their families, students carried cartons, pulled suitcases, and lugged small appliances into dorm rooms.
 Teams of peer advisors and College staff were quick to provide assistance.